prateushsharma/umi-agent-kit/README.md

 Imagine building blockchain applications by simply talking to your computer:

 ```
-"Create a gaming studio with 7 team members where 4 need to approve transactions"
+"Create a multisig gaming studio with 7 team members where 4 need to approve transactions"
 "Make a token called SuperCoin with 10 million supply"
 "Set up an NFT collection for our heroes with 10,000 max supply"
 "Check my wallet balance and show me the gas prices"